derekTurner/IT-docs-25/25_Block_REACTROUTER/section_1/rmtutorial.md

   route("contacts/:contactId", "routes/contact.tsx"),
 ] satisfies RouteConfig;
 ```
+The colon after the url makes the route dynamic.
 If a route follows the pattern contacts/123 then the value 123 will be passed to the contactId parameter in the route.

-The toute targets the route module contact.tsx which is created in the app/routes folder.
+The route targets the route module contact.tsx which is created in the app/routes folder.

+In this version of the tutorial the contact data is hard coded in the contact.tsx file.
+This is displayed and then forms are provided to edit or delete the contact.
+(The edit and delete functions are not yet implemented at this stage of the tutorial).

-** app/routes/contct.tsx**
+** app/routes/contact.tsx**
 ```javascript
 import { Form } from "react-router";